 A strenuous but lovely 5 mile roundtrip hike up a volcano on the shores of Lake Atitlan, climbing 4,000 feet to reach the peak of 10,000 feet.
 This one is technically not in San Marcos, but it's a day-trip necessary to mention!
 It begins in the neighboring town of San Pedro so you'll have to take a "lancha" or small boat there first and then take a tuk tuk to the entrance of the trailhead.

 Every Friday at noon, meet at the Mahadevi Ashram & Kaivalya Yoga School for Kirtan (chanting) yoga and a cacao ceremony.

 Love Probiotics Fermentation Workshop

 Love Probiotics is a small business based in San Marcos, whose ever growing product line includes kombucha, apple cider vinegar, raw sauerkrauts, organic kefir yogurt, peanut butter and much more.
-They regularly offer workshops, but you can also coordinate a workshop for 5+ people.
+They regularly offer workshops, but you can also coordinate a private workshop for 5+ people.

 Shamanic readings can help you deepen your understanding of your life and the choices you make through analysis of your true self and your ego.

 TRAVELER'S TIP: If you’re not in San Marcos la Laguna, but still want a reading, I highly recommend Tabitha Ellis Shamanic Witch.
 She's done a few readings for me both in person and digitally, and every time is shockingly accurate, insightful and helpful!

 Dan Hansen creates and plays instruments as a guided meditation.
 These unique instruments aid in deep emotional processing, remembrances and reconnections of self to evoke a pathway of receiving greater insight to themselves, their purpose and moving into transformational growth.
 Wednesdays at 12:30 at La Paz.
 Dan also does it in Colorado the rest of the year.